Menu background

 Steps to Apply

-• Completed all prerequisite courses by the end of previous semester (prior to program start), with a grade of “C” or better, and a cumulative GPA of 2.8 or higher
+• Completed all preliminary coursework, with a grade of “C” or better, and a cumulative GPA of 2.8 or higher (in preliminary coursework)

-• Be current on the Nursing Assistant Registry by July 15 (for fall application)
+• Be current on the MN/WI Nursing Assistant Registry

 • Save a Pine and apply online!